Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 In our view you will notice that our `body` tags have things in it.
 What are those?
 They are `directives`, they teach new tricks to our HTML, and in this case, we are using two of them:

 * `ng-app` tells Angular that the body element contains our Angular application, that means that everything inside it will be treated by Angular.
-Normally you would use it in the `html` tags and from now on, I won't show it anymore.
+Normally you would use it in the `html` tag.
 The parameter is the name of our app, so it matches the name we gave to it in the module.

 * `ng-controller`: with this directive, we assign as our element's scope that controller.
 In this case `MainCtrl`.